Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 Step 1.
 Insert the USB flash drive into an available USB port on the unbootable computer.

 Step 2.
-Restart your computer, and immediately start pressing the appropriate key to access the boot menu.
-This key varies by manufacturer, but it is typically F2, F12, ESC, or Del.
-Check your computer's manual or look for on-screen instructions during startup to determine which key to press.
+Restart your computer, and immediately begin pressing the appropriate key to access the boot menu.
+This key varies by manufacturer but it is typically F2, F12, ESC, or Del.
+Check your computer's manual or look for on-screen instructions during startup .

 Step 3.
-Access the boot menu: Once you access the boot menu, use the arrow keys to highlight the option for booting from a USB flash drive, and press Enter.
+Once you access the boot menu, use the arrow keys to highlight the option for booting from a USB flash drive and press Enter.
 Save changes and exit BIOS.

 IRQL_NOT_LESS_OR_EQUAL